sayhellotoraji/Guvi_Projects_2024/Mini_Project_1/README.md

 ## Setup

-Springboot Setup:
+### Springboot Setup:
 * Import the employee_management project into the STS IDE

 * Right click POM.xml and Select Maven/Update Project or Run mvn install - All the necessary dependencies mentioned in the POM.xml gets downloaded locally

-MySQL Setup:
+### MySQL Setup:

 * Create schema -> Employee_Management in MySQL Workbench

 * Run employee_management_working.sql - To create the employee table & to insert dummy records

+* Setup the datasource configuration in application.properties to establish the connection between springboot and mysql

-VS Code Setup:
+### VS Code Setup:

 * Open the employee_management_frontend folder in VS Code